rkitover/vimpager/doc/vimcat.md

 To use a different vimrc with vimcat, put your settings into a ~/.vimcatrc.

 To disable loading plugins, put "set noloadplugins" into a ~/.vimcatrc file.

+If output is not a terminal, it will simply run cat, so using vimcat in pipe commands is safe.
+If you actually need the ANSI codes, use -o .

 # COMMAND LINE OPTIONS